OPSILab/Service-Catalog/docs/usage/federation-how-to.md

 -   *Refresh*.
 The refresh time of the catalogue.
 This is the interval after which the count of services of the remote catalogue will be updated.
 The allowed values are `Every day`, `Every week` and `Every month`.

 -   *Authenticated*.
 This is a checkbox.
-If checked, the authentication fields will be showed (`oAuth2 endpoint`, `Client ID` and `Client secret`).
+If checked, the authentication fields will be shown (`oAuth2 endpoint`, `Client ID` and `Client secret`).
 Check this checkbox if the remote catalogue needs authentication params.

 -   *oAuth2 endpoint*.
 The address URL used for oAuth2 authentication in the remote Service catalogue.
 This can be retrieved in the identity manager' page of the remote service catalogue (e.g. Keycloak page).